JuliaLang/julia/doc/src/manual/faq.md

 ### What is the difference between "using" and "import"?

-Among the many differences between `using` and `import` (see the [Modules section](https://docs.julialang.org/en/v1/manual/modules/#modules)), one difference is very worthy of mention, because it may not seem intuitive at first glance, and on the surface (i.e. syntax-wise) it may seem very minor.
-This difference is that with `using` you need to say `function Foo.bar(...` to extend module `Foo`'s function `bar` with a new method, but with `import Foo.bar`, you only need to say `function bar(...` and it automatically extends module `Foo`'s function `bar`.
+There are several differences between `using` and `import` (see the [Modules section](https://docs.julialang.org/en/v1/manual/modules/#modules)), but there is an important difference that may not seem intuitive at first glance, and on the surface (i.e. syntax-wise) it may seem very minor.
+When loading modules with `using`, you need to say `function Foo.bar(...` to extend module `Foo`'s function `bar` with a new method, but with `import Foo.bar`, you only need to say `function bar(...` and it automatically extends module `Foo`'s function `bar`.